KhalipskiSiarhei/Tech-Interview-Questions/JS/js-questions.md

 *	What is event capturing?
 *	What is the difference between document load and DOMContentLoaded events?
 *	What are the tools or techniques used for debugging JavaScript code?
-*	What are the pros and cons of promises over callbacks?
 *	What is the difference between an attribute and a property?
 *	What is same-origin policy?
 *	What are events?